Christmas Eve: Germany

 During the Christmas period, the Weihnachtsmarkt (Christmas market) becomes a feature of almost every city, town, or village in the German-speaking countries, where visitors enjoy stalls, entertainment, and savour food and Glühwein (mulled wine).
 Traditional Christmastime treats include Lebkuchen (gingerbread), Stollen (fruit cake), Speculaas and marzipan (almond confectionery often made into sweets).
 Perhaps the most famed of these markets is the Christkindlesmarkt held in Nuremberg, which attracts millions of visitors every year.

-The Weihnachtsbaum (Christmas tree) is usually put up in the afternoon of 24 December.
+The Weihnachtsbaum (Christmas tree) is usually put up on the afternoon of 24 December.
 The trees can be bought at special traders' sites, but some families may still go into the forest and cut one themselves.
 The Christkind brings the presents on the evening of Christmas eve.

 Traditionally, on Heiligabend (Christmas Eve) in Germany, a simple meal will be prepared and served before or after the Bescherung ("time for exchanging gifts"), in contrast to the big meal on Christmas Day.
 Various polls repeatedly declare (Eintopf) or sausages (Würstchen) with potato salad to be Germany's favourite meal on Heiligabend.
 Further typical meals may include carp, fondue or raclette.
 On Christmas Day, the most common dishes are roast goose or duck.